ibm-cloud-docs/watsonxdata/prov_lite_plan.md

 ## Provisioning {{site.data.keyword.lakehouse_short}} Lite plan through UI
 {: #hp_view_1}

-Perform the following steps to provision a Lite plan instance from watsonx.data UI.
+Perform the following steps to provision a Lite plan instance:

 1. Go to the [{{site.data.keyword.lakehouse_short}} provisioning](https://cloud.ibm.com/watsonxdata) page.

 1. Click the **Create** tab.
 Select IBM Cloud as the cloud platform to deploy {{site.data.keyword.lakehouse_short}}.

    In the **Management method** field, **Fully managed** is the default option, which indicates that IBM manages all the network complexities.
+   {: note}

    Click **About** tab and read through to understand about the resource units consumed by engine/service, and estimate your consumption of 2000 RUs in the {{site.data.keyword.lakehouse_short}} Lite plan instance.
    {: note}